interbit/docs-interbit/examples/simple-platform/run.md

 1. Create a `secrets` directory at the root of the Interbit repository.

-   The `secrects` directory is included in this repository's `.gitignore` file and is not tracked by git.
+   The `secrets` directory is included in this repository's `.gitignore` file and is not tracked by git.
 We don't want to commit the files we are going to add here because they include private keys for our Interbit nodes.